What’s a Good Time for Murph? The Ultimate Breakdown

 So, what is a good time for Murph with a vest?

-A good time for completing the Murph workout with a weighted vest will depend on your fitness level and experience with the workout.
-Here are some guidelines for what could be considered a good time for different levels of athletes:
+A solid time for completing the Murph workout with a weighted vest really depends on your fitness level and how familiar you are with the workout.

 • Elite: A good time for an elite athlete would be under 40 minutes.